jessicascarborough/432-2021/classes/class02/README.md

 ## References for Today's Material

-- Jonas Kristoffer Lindeløv [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/)
+- I don't make reference to this within the slides, but I want to call your attention to Jonas Kristoffer Lindeløv [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/), which makes the point that a wide range of "statistical tests" are just linear models, including all of the ANOVA and ANCOVA models we'll build today.

+## Announcements

+1. Carrie Wright, Shannon Ellis, Stephanie Hicks, and Roger D. Peng have a new book out at LeanPub called [Tidyverse Skills for Data Science in R](https://leanpub.com/tidyverseskillsdatascience) which looks terrific, including some materials discussed in 431 and some we'll discuss this term.

 ## A little bit of inspiration